 I’m a big fan of Alaska Airlines, carry Elite status, and when I see miles discounted, I’m always tempted to add to my balance.
 First off, prior to covid, a 50% bonus was Alaska’s best deal on purchasing miles, and 60% has been the best public offer ever since, and that offer comes and goes.
 Right now, the offer is 50%

 I would point out some have received targeted 70% bonuses, but those were highly targeted and required having purchased massive amounts of points in the past to qualify.
 For everyone else…60% is the best we’ve seen so this isn’t quite the best we’ve ever seen, but pretty good.

 Buy miles now with up to a 50% bonus through 12/23/22

-The biggest reason you want to buy Alaska Miles is it opens up the ability to use the points to redeem expensive business and first class flights for a fraction of the cost.
+The biggest reason you want to consider buying Alaska Miles is to use them for to fly expensive business and first class flights redemptions at a fraction of the cost.
 Most of you already know about this strategy, but keep reading as I explain what I’m talking about in more detail.

 Of course, I never recommend buying any points, regardless of program, on speculation.
 So only buy if you foresee a good use for them in the near future.

 The 50% bonus on purchased Alaska Miles is tiered and can purchase up to 100k with a 50k bonus ( 2c per point ) In a single purchase

 I will note that you are limited to 100k + 50k purchases in a single purchase, and how many purchases you can make is dependent on your elite status.

 If you have elite status with Alaska Airlines, you can repeat the purchase as many times as you want to fill your account with the desired miles you need.